 Let Our Team Fight for You

-The attorneys of McCune Wright Arevalo, LLP, have represented the rights of individuals in the Southern California region for decades.
+The attorneys of McCune Law Group, have represented the rights of individuals in the Southern California region for decades.
 We believe that unscrupulous actors cannot go unchecked, no matter the size.
 With more than $1 billion in compensation obtained for our clients and successful verdicts against some of the nation’s largest companies like Wells Fargo, our team has the experience and skills to fight for justice against those who value their bottom line more than the public.

 If you or someone you know has been affected by the Hyperion Accident.
 Contact us by filling out the form or calling (323) 310-1329 today!

 Steven A. Haskins specializes in Class Actions; Complex Litigation; and Writs, Motions, & Appeals matters.
 His extensive legal background includes experience working on matters involving antitrust, constitutional issues, contract and business disputes, labor and employment disputes, commercial and product-liability disputes, and probate matters.
 Over the course of his career, Mr. Haskins has prepared dozens of briefs for cases heard by the United States Supreme Court, the California Supreme Court, the Ninth Circuit of the United States Court of Appeals, and the California Court of Appeal.
 Mr. Haskins has also been involved in complex litigation in trial courts across the country, including a nine-month trial in San Bernardino County Superior Court that ended in a complete victory for his clients.